Angel-bajaj/linux_lab/lab4-part1.md

 ```

-## cp – Copy Files and Directories
+## 🚀cp – Copy Files and Directories

 ```
 # Copy a file